(714) 240-2800

 Southern California Termite Risk Map 2026

-See drywood and subterranean termite risk levels across 85+ Southern California cities — based on 19 years of real inspection data.
+See drywood and subterranean termite risk levels across 85+ Southern California cities.
+Risk scores are built from Ultimate Termite Control's own field data — 260,000+ inspections since 2007 — not modeled estimates.
 Click any city for a full risk breakdown.

 Loading map…